mxamber/DavidSarifBot/README.md

 # DavidSarifBot
 A lil twitter bot I made, working an \_ebooks idea into a roleplay account.
+Live account can be found at [@DavidSarif](https://twitter.com/DavidSarif)

 ## The idea
 Inspired by several "ebooks"<sup>1</sup> accounts, I decided to create a similar account roleplaying as David Sarif from the popular Deus Ex: Human Revolution game.
 However, sticking with the roleplaying theme, I wanted this account to form sentences that actually make sense, or are at least grammatically correct.